j-red/j-red.github.io/vtt/README.md

 * Enable export JSON entities list to import/save into another map
 * also allow export as text for safekeeping

-* Button mouse hover styling for bottom right buttons and buttons in IO menu
+* Button mouse hover styling for bottom right buttons and buttons in IO menu (done)
+* add simple wandering AI to default % or @ entities
+* ensure wandering entities are deleted properly (they reappear after clearing with escape)

 ### TO FIX:
 * Erasing entities does not remove only the ones dragged over -- presumably the erase call is made multiple times on the same index before the one is removed?
 (DONE)